 Android, one of the most popular mobile OS, is highly customizable.
 This makes Android device fun but also risky to use.
-Android device has long been criticized for many problems, like lagging, battery draining, system crash, etc. Actually, most of these problems can be fixed or troubleshot as long as you are familiar with the following three Android modes.
+Android device has long been criticized for many problems, like lagging, battery draining, system crash, and data losing caused by various reasons.
+Actually, most of these problems can be fixed or troubleshot as long as you are familiar with the following three Android modes, while data losing can be fixed with Android data recovery app.

 As the name indicates, safe mode builds a clean and secure environment, where only original apps that came with your device can be seen or run.
 This mode will tell you if your smartphone’s problems, like restarting itself, lagging, freezing, battery issues, or data disappearing, are caused by third-party applications or not.